Contact Next Generation

-Brianna joined the Next Generation executive committee in 2014 after learning of the committee as a result of her participation in the 2010 Queensland Country Life Miss Showgirl Awards.
+Brianna joined the Next Generation executive committee in 2014 participating in the state final of the 2010 Queensland Country Life Miss Showgirl Awards.
 She remains involved with the Monto and District Show Society as the Miss Showgirl and Rural Ambassador coordinator and holds the position of secretary/treasurer for the Burnett Sub Chamber.

 SECRETARY: CLARE WEBSTER